 Put together an up-to-date inventory

 Your inventory needs to be a clear and professional document with written and photographic details of the condition and contents of your property.
-Inventories can help to reduce the risk of a dispute at the end of a tenancy should any damage or suspected theft occur.
+Inventories can help reduce the risk of a dispute at the end of a tenancy should any damage or suspected theft occur.

 The amount you need to cover in your inventory will vary depending on whether you’re offering your property furnished or unfurnished, but make sure to include in-depth details of all of your furniture, equipment and fittings as well as notes of any marks or rips to carpets or wallpaper.